percona/pxc-docs/docs/security/encrypt-traffic.md

 completely secure the replication traffic.

-Percona XtraDB Cluster supports a single configuration option which helps to secure the complete replication traffic, and is often referred to as [SSL Automatic Configuration](#ssl-automatic-configuration).
+Percona XtraDB Cluster supports a single configuration option which helps to secure the complete replication traffic, and is often referred to as [SSL automatic configuration](#ssl-automatic-configuration).
 You can also configure the security of each channel by specifying independent parameters.

-## SSL Automatic Configuration
+## SSL automatic configuration

 The automatic configuration of the SSL encryption needs a key and certificate files.
 MySQL generates a default key and certificate files and places them in